 Joel Cabrita, Ph.D.
 (Divinity) 2008.
 ‘A Theological Biography of Isaiah Shembe, c.
 1870-1935’.
-Currently University Lecturer in Divinity, University of Cambridge.
+Currently Assistant Professor in History, Stanford University.

-Published as Text and Authority in the South African Nazaretha Church (Cambridge University Press, 2014).
+Author of Text and Authority in the South African Nazaretha Church (Cambridge University Press, 2014).

 Nicholas Godfrey, Ph.D.
 (Divinity) 2008.
 ‘Understanding Genocide: The Experience of Anglicans in Rwanda, c.
 1921-2008’.
 Currently Director of Summer Programmes, Girton College, Cambridge.

-Published as Cartography and the Political Imagination: Mapping Political Community in Colonial Kenya (Ohio University Press, 2016).
+Author of Cartography and the Political Imagination: Mapping Political Community in Colonial Kenya (Ohio University Press, 2016).

-Published as Colonial Buganda the End of Empire: Political Thought and Historical Imagination in Africa (Cambridge University Press, 2017).
+Author of Colonial Buganda the End of Empire: Political Thought and Historical Imagination in Africa (Cambridge University Press, 2017).

 At the University of Michigan

 Christopher Tounsel, Ph.D.
 (History) 2015.
 ‘Christianity, Race, and National Identity in Southern Sudan’.
-Assistant Professor in History and Africana Studies, Pennsylvania State University.
+Currently Assistant Professor in History and Africana Studies, Pennsylvania State University.

 Author of Chosen Peoples: Christianity and Political Imagination in South Sudan (Duke University Press, 2021).